 When talking to prospects, we usually encounter a great interest in conducting customer satisfaction surveys.
-Companies see the benefits, but lack a drive to prioritize them.
+Companies see the benefits but lack the drive to prioritize them.
 So we ask them, Why aren’t you aware of your customers’ opinions all the time?
 Knowing what makes them stay or leave will allow you to develop customer loyalty.
-These types of insights can make you grow from the inside, providing a solid foundation for expansion based on your reliable current customer base.
+These types of insights can make you grow from the inside, providing a solid foundation for expansion based on your reliable, current customer base.
 To put it briefly, getting customer feedback should always be a priority; especially when things are going well for you.

 As they say, repair the roof when the sun is shining.
 So when the rain comes pouring down, you and your customer base will be safe and dry.

 Capitalize on the moment: be relevant and swift.

 Another reason why the collection of customer feedback shouldn’t be dallied off is that you need to seize the moment.
 Relevance is key, which means you should ask the right questions at the right time.
 Don’t randomly ask a customer what they think of your products and services; ask them when they can still remember it.
 Be swift; give them the opportunity to provide you with feedback when their purchase or last contact